-1 These key financial performance indicators are Non-GAAP measures.
-Further detail is provided in the Non-GAAP Measures section.
+2 These key financial performance indicators are non-IFRS measures.
+Further detail is provided in the Non-IFRS Measures section.

-2 Recurring revenue is comprised of revenue from the Service and Energy Infrastructure product lines, which are typically contracted and extend into the future.
+3 Recurring revenue is comprised of revenue from the Service and Energy Infrastructure product lines, which are typically contracted and extend into the future.
 While the contracts are subject to cancellation or have varying lengths, the Company does not believe these characteristics preclude them from being considered recurring in nature.
 Growth in recurring revenue is calculated on a period-over-period basis.

-3 Determined by taking the trailing 12-month period.
+4 Determined by taking the trailing 12-month period.

-FOURTH QUARTER AND TWELVE MONTHS OF 2021 OVERVIEW
+TWELVE MONTHS OF 2021 OVERVIEW